Recall the typed module from Quick Start:

 #lang typed/racket (struct pt ([x : Real] [y : Real])) (: distance (-> pt pt Real)) (define (distance p1 p2) (sqrt (+ (sqr (- (pt-x p2) (pt-x p1))) (sqr (- (pt-y p2) (pt-y p1))))))

 Let us consider each element of this program in turn.

 This specifies that the module is written in the typed/racket language, which is a typed version of the racket language.
 Typed versions of other languages are provided as well; for example, the typed/racket/base language corresponds to racket/base.

-The type (pt pt -> Real) is a function type, that is, the type of a procedure.
+The type (-> pt pt Real) is a function type, that is, the type of a procedure.
 The input type, or domain, is two arguments of type pt, which refers to an instance of the pt structure.
-The -> both indicates that this is a function type and separates the domain from the range, or output type, in this case Real.
+The -> indicates that this is a function type.
+The range type, or output type, is the last element in the function type, in this case Real.

 This definition is unchanged from the untyped version of the code.
 The goal of Typed Racket is to allow almost all definitions to be typechecked without change.
 The typechecker verifies that the body of the function has the type Real, under the assumption that p1 and p2 have type pt, taking these types from the earlier type declaration.
 Since the body does have this type, the program is accepted.

 In the Typed Racket REPL, calling distance will show the result as usual and will also print the result’s type: